-10 Best Things To Do on Riverwalk San Antonio
+The Best Things To Do in Riverwalk San Antonio Texas | Winetraveler.com

-Editor’s Note: This brief guide to our favorite things to do on Riverwalk in San Antonio is part of our travel guide series.
+Editor’s Note: This brief guide to our favorite things to do on River Walk in San Antonio is part of our travel guide series.
 Find out about great activities, places to eat, drink and sleep without breaking the bank!

-Things to do on San Antonio’s Riverwalk
+Top Things to Do on San Antonio’s River Walk 2024

-San Antonio’s Riverwalk (also known as Paseo del Río) is full of food, drinks, shopping, history, beauty and romance.
+San Antonio’s River Walk (also known as Paseo del Río) is full of food, drinks, shopping, history, beauty and romance.
 On one end of the spectrum, you have numerous bars, restaurants and hotels lining a river setting that makes you feel like you’re in Amsterdam (minus some of the “freedoms”).

 Not far away from this lively and beautiful scene, you have what remains of the Alamo.
 The site of an epic siege and battle that raged in 1836 for over 13 days.

-It’s important to note that Riverwalk is a popular tourist destination in Texas.
-It can be somewhat crowded on the weekends, so it’s worth visiting Riverwalk with an idea of where you want to go beforehand.
+It’s important to note that River Walk is a popular tourist destination in Texas.
+It can be somewhat crowded on the weekends, so it’s worth visiting River Walk with an idea of where you want to go beforehand.
 You should also expect to pay tourist prices at many bars and restaurants.
 However, if you pick the right establishments, you’ll get great service along with great food and drinks.

-Best Things to do on Riverwalk in San Antonio, Texas | Winetraveler.com
+Best Things to do on River Walk in San Antonio, Texas | Winetraveler.com

-Certain ends of San Antonio’s Riverwalk are surprisingly peaceful and charming once you remove yourself from the crowded areas.
+Certain ends of San Antonio’s River Walk are surprisingly peaceful and charming once you remove yourself from the crowded areas.

 Pro Tip: Flying into San Antonio?
 Take a look at and get updates on the current best flight deals with Airfarewatchdog.
-You can also take a look at some of our favorite hotels to stay at on Riverwalk.
+You can also take a look at some of our favorite hotels to stay at on River Walk.
+Below, we’ll briefly cover the best things to do on River Walk in San Antonio in an orderly fashion.

 Riverboat cruises and things to do in San Antonio